When it comes to flours, making the right choice is very important to blood sugar control.

 3. You will notice that most flours are high GI

-In our list of breads you will notice that chickpea bread is highlighted as the cut off point because all breads below that are high, and higher in GI, meaning they are not good options for you as a diabetic.
+In our list of breads above, you will notice that chickpea bread is highlighted as the cut off point because all breads below that are high (and higher) in GI, meaning they are not good options for you as a person with type 2 diabetes or prediabetes.

 4. The flours we use have a low carb and low GI

-We'd recommend you use those too, but at least now, with all this information you can make a more informed choice about what flours you will use.
+We'd encourage that you use those too, but at least now, with all this information you can make a more informed choice about what flours you will use.